 Diesel vs. Gasoline vs. Liquid Petroleum/Natural Gas

-From the articles above, one can discern two potential safety issues with auxiliary generators: Carbon monoxide and refueling.
+One can discern two potential safety issues with auxiliary generators: carbon monoxide and refueling risk.

 Fuel: Combustible or flammable?

 Flammable liquids have a flashpoint of less than 100°F and combustible liquids have a flashpoint at or above 100°F. The rate at which a liquid produces flammable vapors depends upon its vapor pressure, so liquids with lower flash points ignite easier.
 Fuel will not ignite unless it is a vapor, because the vapor burns, not the liquid itself.
 With a flashpoint of 52 C (125 F), diesel will not ignite until it is heated to a vapor.
 Gasoline, on the other hand, has a flashpoint of -43 C (-45 F), which makes it flammable at room temperature.